space-wizards/docs/src/en/proposals/pda-messaging.md

 *(This is mostly taken from how PDA messages work in ss13)* Allows sending messages to others using PDAs

+### What this adds and why
+Simple, Messaging via the PDA!
+Messaging someone via the PDA should be made when you need to get the attention of a special someone.
+Example as HoS you want to ask detective to come over to investigate an item.
+It's easier to get their attention cause of their PDA vibrating then hoping they are monitoring their channel.
+Another usage is the heads planning Captain a suprise birthday party.
+Something like that would require all heads getting together in one place.

+This is **not** a replacement to the radio channel.
+Theres no "common" channel, it would be easier to spoof being someone (just need their id), past messages on that same id can easily be exposed and its far more cumbersome to message someone over PDA then just using the radio.

 ### Message storage
 Messages are stored on a server most likely will be stored in telecoms.
 There can be one server per station, others on the same station won't be used unless the first one loses power or gets destroyed.